8th Grade U.S. History Syllabus

 We will progress through these units chronologically as they are listed.
 Each unit will have at least 1 assessment in the form of a unit test.
 These tests will contain 10-20% review items from previous units.
 In addition to tests, each 9 weeks students will complete a cumulative exam including test items covering all content learned that 9 weeks.

-Quizzes will be given perioically to assess student learning of individual standards within Units.
-Quizzes may be announced or unannounced.
+Quizzes will be given periodically to assess student learning of individual standards within Units.

 Broken down by 9 week terms, the following units will be covered*: